orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 failure in scenarios not involving mocks.

 {{site.alert.note}}
-The example above uses [mocks](https://pub.dev/packages/mockito) simply because `Mock` already contains a `noSuchMethod` definition, so we don't have to define an arbitrary one and can keep the example code short.
+The example above uses [mocks]({{site.pub-pkg}}/mockito) simply because `Mock` already contains a `noSuchMethod` definition, so we don't have to define an arbitrary one and can keep the example code short.

-We don’t expect problems like this to arise very often in practice with mocks, because usually mocks are declared in a different library than the class they are mocking.
+We don't expect problems like this to arise very often in practice with mocks, because usually mocks are declared in a different library than the class they are mocking.
-When the classes in question are declared in different libraries, private names aren’t forwarded to `noSuchMethod` (because that would violate privacy expectations), so it’s still safe to promote the field.
+When the classes in question are declared in different libraries, private names aren't forwarded to `noSuchMethod` (because that would violate privacy expectations), so it's still safe to promote the field.
 {{site.alert.end}}

+[nosuchmethod]: /language/extend#nosuchmethod
+[`Mock`'s `noSuchMethod` definition]: {{site.pub-api}}/mockito/latest/mockito/Mock/noSuchMethod.html

 ### Possibly written after promotion {#write}